IN A NUTSHELL

 SENSITIVE DATA REMEDIATION

 Many types of financially, commercially, private and personal sensitive data records can put your organisation at significant risk and have the potential to incur unnecessary cost if left unmanaged.
-Strengthening data protection regulations will result in increasingly significant fines for non-compliance.
+Strengthening data protection regulations place more stringent controls on the processing of personal data.
 This risk is often overlooked due to the perceived effort required to retrospectively apply good records management.
-We can help locate up to 35 general types of sensitive data, plus specific sensitive data stored as part of your own business processes and offer a clear plan of action for remediation and improved management of the relevant documents.
+We can help locate up to 35 general types of personal and sensitive data, plus specific records stored as part of your own business processes and offer a clear plan of action for remediation and improved management of the relevant documents.
 Read more about how GDPR will affect your organisation.

 Users can often struggle to locate relevant files within a poorly structured fileshare, due to poor file naming conventions and a bloated folder structure.
 Making these files accessible again is most easily achieved by adding relevant metadata to make subsequent searches more effective, but asking users to add metadata to millions of legacy files is not a practical solution.
 We can advise how software can automate this process by applying metadata and classification rules based on a number of attributes, including file content.
 Results will be entirely consistent and defensible, as they will conform to predetermined characteristics, but can also be sampled or reviewed for accuracy if required.